KenilDesai/KenilDesai/README.md

-- 👋 Hi, I’m @Kenil Ribadiya
+- 👋 Hi, I’m @KenilDesai
 - 👀 I’m interested in ...
-App development
+App developmen
 - 🌱 I’m currently learning ...
 Android/ios Development
 - 💞️ I’m looking to collaborate on ...
 App Development Projects
 - 📫 How to reach me ...
 Insta : _______kenil  DM for more info